ebokes/github-profile-react/README.md

 # altschoolAfrica-exam-project
 Github Portfolio is an application built and designed by Chibuokem Egbuchulam as a second semester exam project for Altschool Africa.

-The application, built in React js utilizes github APIs that displays details of my github profile and repositories.
+The application, built on Reactjs utilizes github APIs that display details of my github profile and repositories as well as APIs that allow you search for  other github users.

-Visitors to the webpage can also perform a search for other github users and navigate to the respective github profile.
+Visitors to the webpage can perform a search for these github users and navigate to their respective github profile.

-I also utililized libraries like react-icons for icons, axios for API fetches, styled-components for styling, react-router-dom for routing, react-helmet-async for SEO optimisation.
+I utililized react libraries like react-icons for icons, axios for API fetches, styled-components for styling, framer-motion for animation, react-router-dom for routing, react-helmet-async for SEO optimisation.